ppp-kohe/autogui/README.md

 org.autogui.swing.AutoGuiShell.showLive(new Hello())
 ```

-The above example will show a text field that periodically updates it's text as the current time every 3 seconds.
+The above example will show a text field that periodically updates its text as the current time every 3 seconds.

 The updating is done by the `update()` method; it rewrites `prop`  with the time string (
 [`Instant.now().toString()`](https://docs.oracle.com/en/java/javase/13/docs/api/java.base/java/time/Instant.html#now())